wmahfoudh/rpi-vpn-hotspot/README.md

 PUBLIC_IP=$(curl -s https://ipinfo.io/ip)
 echo "Your public IPv4 address is: $PUBLIC_IP"
 ````
+#### What is `nohup`?
+- **Purpose**: The `nohup` command, short for "no hangup," is used to run a command immune to hangups, with the output sent to a non-tty.
+It's used to run a process in the background that should continue running even if the user logs out.
+- **Functionality**: `nohup` prevents the process from receiving a SIGHUP (signal hang up), which is normally sent to a process when its controlling terminal is closed (for example, when the user logs out).
+- **Output Redirection**: By default, `nohup` redirects the standard output (stdout) and standard error (stderr) to a file named `nohup.out` if no output redirection is specified.
+This is useful for capturing the output of the process after disconnecting from the terminal.

+#### Why use `&`?
+- **Background Execution**: The `&` at the end of a command line in Unix-like systems tells the shell to run the command in the background.
+This means you can continue using the terminal for other commands while the background process runs.
+- **Immediate Return**: Using `&` allows the shell to immediately return to the command prompt without waiting for the command to complete.

+#### Combining `nohup` and `&`
+- **Continuous Operation**: When combined, `nohup` and `&` allow a process to run continuously in the background, immune to hangups, even after the user has logged out.
+This is particularly useful for long-running processes on remote servers where the user might need to disconnect.
+- **Example Usage**: In your script, `nohup openvpn --config $VPN_CONFIG --auth-user-pass $AUTH_FILE --auth-nocache >$OUTPUT_FILE 2>&1 &` is used to start the OpenVPN client in a way that ensures it continues to run securely and logs its output even if the initiating session ends.
+The `>$OUTPUT_FILE 2>&1` part redirects both stdout and stderr to a file you specify (`$OUTPUT_FILE`), making it easy to later review what happened.

 Let's call this file `go.sh` and make it executable:
 ```` bash
 chmod +x go.sh